redwoodjs/der-spielplatz/README.md

 ## Migrations: Prisma Lift

-The data model is defined in: `api/datamodel.prisma`, when you modify the data model you generate a migaration with `yarn workspace api generate`
+The data model is defined in: `api/datamodel.prisma`, when you modify the data model you generate a migaration with `cd api; yarn prisma2 lift save`

-To apply the migration run `prisma2 lift up`, this will create, or modify, a SQLite database in `./api/db/dev.db`
+To apply the migration run `cd api; yarn prisma2 lift up`, this will create, or modify, a SQLite database in `./api/db/dev.db`

 ## ORM: Prisma Photon

-You can generate the JavaScript client with `cd api; prisma2 generate`, this will be placed in `./api/node_modules/@generated/photon`
+You can generate the JavaScript client with `yarn workspace api generate`, this will be placed in `./api/node_modules/@generated/photon`

 ## Seeds